idossha/TI-CSC/README.md

 This is a CLI that allows users to:
 1. Optimize montages for Temporal Interference Stimulation.
 2. Analyze and visualize unipolar and bipolar montages very efficiently.
+* even thouth it is a CLI, GUI is available for visualization of simulations.

 #### Analyzer Requirements:

 1. Project directory containing `Subjects` subdirectory with `m2m_SubjectID` subdir.
-3. Tensor file (only for anisotropic simulation)
+2. Tensor file (only for anisotropic simulation)

 **How to run:**